 Main illustration: Axel Kinnear

-Just like waiting in line at the DMV, they rely on outdated support ticketing models where helpdesk management, not customer delight, is the order of the day.
+Too often, they rely on outdated support ticketing models where helpdesk management, not customer delight, determines what the experience feels like for the person with the problem.

-But if you want to show your customers you care, they should never feel like that.
-Customer support should be personal.
-Every customer should feel like they’re involved in a one-to-one conversation with a business, not filing a one-off support ticket that aren’t treated as part of a broader relationship.
-As a business, this requires responding quickly, honestly, personally and pro-actively.
+Ticketing workflows allow for all sorts of efficiencies behind the scenes, particularly when handling complex queries, but if you want to show your customers you care, they should never feel like they’re waiting in line at the DMV.
+Customer support should feel personal.
+Every customer should feel like they’re involved in a one-to-one conversation with a business, not filing a one-off support ticket that isn’t treated as part of a broader relationship.
+As a business, this requires responding quickly, honestly, personally, and proactively.

 How to be more than support tickets with your customer support

-To help make your customer support truly personal, we’re sharing our 10 best practice guidelines.
+To help make your conversational support truly personal, we’re sharing our 10 best practice guidelines for those interactions between a support teammate and a customer.

 1. You’re human and so are your customers.
 Talk like one.